oregpt/BuzzIn/replit.md

 ## Overview

 This is a real-time multiplayer trivia game application built with a React frontend and Express.js backend.
-The application uses WebSocket connections for real-time communication between players and hosts, featuring a Jeopardy-style game format with buzzer mechanics and scoring.
+The application uses WebSocket connections for real-time communication between players and hosts, featuring a Jeopardy-style game format with enhanced buzzer mechanics, complete buzz order tracking, team selection functionality, and administrator oversight capabilities.

 ## User Preferences